LOOP HOLE TO GET A PUBLIC ADJUSTER LICENSE.

 (c) As a condition to continuation of a public adjuster license issued under this Section, the licensee shall maintain a resident public adjuster license in his or her home state.
 The nonresident public adjuster license issued under this Section shall terminate and be surrendered immediately to the Director if the home state public adjuster license terminates for any reason, unless the public adjuster has been issued a license as a resident public adjuster in his or her new home state.
 Notification to the state or states where the nonresident license is issued must be made as soon as possible, yet no later than 30 days of change in new state resident license.
 The licensee shall include his or her new and old address on the notification.
 A new state resident license is required for nonresident licenses to remain valid.
 The new state resident license must have reciprocity with the licensing nonresident state or states for the nonresident license not to terminate.

-What may not be obvious is these types of adjusters are not tested for Illinois.
+Believe it or not some Public Adjusters have not passed the Illinois Public Adjusters Exam.
 Looking at paragraph (c) it is a condition that they maintain the home state license.
 Here is the issue.
 Some Public Adjusters you may have met, actually went out of state to get their Public Adjuster License and then came back using this loop hole.
 Why?
 Simple.
 Its much easier to get a Public Adjuster License in another state.
 Its cheating the system.
 Who gets hurt?
 You the consumer.
 Sometimes reciprocity can be a good thing.
 Sometimes as here it is not.
 This is our opinion.
 We find no need for out of state adjuster here.
 Perhaps we are biased.
-But what purpose would one serve.
+But what purpose would one serve?
 More disturbing is the reports of some who have never passed the Illinois Public Adjusters exam.
 Some were grandfathered in.
 Others went out of state, to Oklahoma, got an apprenticeship license and came back to Illinois.
 They then used the loop hole to get an Illinois Public Adjuster License without ever taking the test.

 USING A PUBLIC ADJUSTER IS WISE IF YOU FIND A SMART ONE.

-Public Adjusters increase claims and remove the day to day stress of adjusting the claims and taking on the insurance company.
-They know how to to swim with the sharks and get the claims resolved.
-This of course is conditioned on using one that is properly trained, educated, tested and bonded.
-Do you home work and ask the hard questions.
+Public Adjusters take on the insurance company, increase claims and remove stress of claims adjusting.
+Public Adjusters know how to swim with the sharks and get claims paid.
+Finding a properly trained, educated, tested and bonded Public Adjuster means you need to do your home work and ask the hard questions.
 Like hiring an attorney, see where they were educated, years of experience, tested and ask how they got their Public Adjusters License.
 Get the truth.
 Call us.
 847-329-8444 .
 The call is free and the information you will receive will save you thousands.